adik1025/student_2026/navigation/checklist.md

-        "Set Git email and username with git config", "Clone repo, activate virtual environment, and install packages", "Use make commands to run and test the local server", "Commit changes in VS Code and sync to GitHub Pages" ]
+        "Set Git email and username with git config", "Clone repo, activate virtual environment, and install packages", "Use make commands to run and test the local server", "Push changes to GitHub Pages"
+      ]
     };